-3. Performance of fiscal monitoring activities to ensure Ryan White funds are only used for approved purposes • Review of the following fiscal monitoring documents and actions: o Fiscal monitoring policy and procedures o Fiscal monitoring tool or protocol o Fiscal monitoring reports o Fiscal monitoring corrective action plans Have documented evidence that federal funds have been used for allowable services and comply with Federal and Ryan White requirements o Compliance with goals of corrective action plans 4.
-Salary Limit: HRSA funds may not be used to pay the salary of an individual at a rate in excess of \$197,300.
+corrective action plans.
+G.4.
+Salary Rate Limitation HRSA funds may not be used to pay the salary of an individual at a rate in excess of an Executive Level II employee.
 This amount reflects an individual's base salary exclusive of fringe and any income that an individual may be permitted to earn outside of the duties to the applicant organization.
-This salary limitation also applies to subawards/subcontracts for substantive work under a HRSA grant or cooperative agreement.
-Identification and description of individual employee salary expenditures to ensure that salaries are within the HRSA Salary Limit.
-Determine whether individual staff receives additional HRSA income through other subawards or subcontracts.
-Monitor staff salaries to determine whether the salary limit is being exceeded.
-Monitor prorated salaries to ensure that the salary when calculated at 100% does not exceed the HRSA Salary Limit.
-Monitor staff salaries to determine that the salary limit is not exceeded when the aggregate salary funding from other federal sources including all parts of Ryan White do not exceed the limitation.
-Review payroll reports, payroll allocation journals and employee contracts.
-5. Salary Limit Fringe Benefits: If an individual is under the salary cap limitation, fringe is applied as usual.
-If an individual is over the salary cap limitation, fringe is calculated on the adjusted base salary. • Identification of individual employee fringe benefit allocation. • Monitor to ensure that when an employee salary exceeds the salary limit, the fringe benefit contribution is limited to the percentage of the maximum allowable salary.
-6. Corrective actions taken when subgrantee outcomes do not meet program objectives and grantee expectations, which may include: Improved oversight Redistribution of funds A "corrective action" letter Sponsored technical assistance Review corrective action plans Review resolution of issues identified in corrective action plan Policies that describe actions to be taken when issues are not resolved in a timely manner Prepare and submit: Timely and detailed response to monitoring findings Timely progress reports on implementation of corrective action plan
+This salary rate limitation also applies to subawards/subcontracts for substantive work under a HRSA grant or cooperative agreement. a) Identification and description of individual employee salary expenditures to ensure that salaries are within the HRSA Salary Rate Limitation. b) Determine whether individual staff receives additional HRSA income through other subawards or subcontracts. a) Monitor staff salaries to determine whether the salary rate limitation is being exceeded. b) Monitor prorated salaries to ensure that the salary, when calculated at one hundred percent, does not exceed the HRSA Salary Rate Limitation. c) Monitor staff salaries to determine that the salary rate limitation is not exceeded when the aggregate salary funding from other federal sources, including all parts of the RWHAP, does not exceed the limitation. d) Review payroll reports, payroll allocation journals, and employee contracts.
+G.5.
+Salary Rate Limitation Fringe Benefits If an individual is under the salary rate limitation, fringe is applied as usual.
+If an individual is over the salary rate limitation, fringe is calculated on the adjusted base salary. a) Identification of individual employee fringe benefit allocation. a) Monitor to ensure that when an employee's salary exceeds the salary rate limitation, the fringe benefit contribution is limited to the percentage of the maximum allowable salary.
+G.6.
+Corrective actions taken when Subrecipient outcomes do not meet program objectives and recipient expectations, which may include: a) Improved oversight. b) Redistribution of funds. c) A corrective action letter. d) Sponsored technical assistance. a) Review corrective action plans. b) Review resolution of issues identified in the corrective action plan. c) Maintain policies that describe actions to be taken when issues are not resolved in a timely manner. a) Prepare and submit: Timely and detailed responses to monitoring findings.
+Timely progress reports on the implementation of corrective action plans.